Two Pointer Techniques for Linked List Problems

 slow = head;

-// move fast and slow pointers forward at the same
+// move the fast and slow pointers forward in sync, the

 while (slow != fast) {